Dolvido/IWantToSay/README.md

 - Uses the Anthropic API to decide the appropriate response type based on the user's query.
 - Stores conversation history in JSON files and uses Chroma vector store for efficient retrieval.
 - Utilizes the Ollama language model for generating responses.
+- Context aware content generation, leverages latent knowledge coded into the large language model you are using.

 ## Prerequisites